Adversarial Influence Maximization: Background and preliminaries

-We now turn to a description of the adversarial spreading models to be studied in our paper.
-Let \(\graphset = (\vertexset, \edgeset)\) be a graph on \(n\) vertices, which may be directed or undirected.
-In the online problem, we sequentially run \(T\) infection processes on \(\graphset\) in which the player selects an infection source set \(\sourceset_{t}\) with \(|\sourceset_{t}| = k\), for \(t = 1, \ldots, T\).
-For each \(t\), the adversary designates a subset of edges \(\advset_{t} \subseteq \edgeset\) to be ``open.''
-A node is considered to be infected at time $t$ if and only if it is an element of $\sourceset_t$ or is reachable from $\sourceset_t$ via a path of open edges.
-Note that if $G$ is an undirected graph, designating an edge as open allows an infection to spread in both directions.
+Consider a fixed graph \(\graphset = (\vertexset, \edgeset)\) on \(n\) vertices, which may be directed or undirected.
+The adversarial influence maximization problem may be described as follows: Repeatedly over $T$ rounds, the player selects an influence seed set \(\sourceset_{t} \subseteq V\), with \(|\sourceset_{t}| = k\), for \(t = 1, \ldots, T\).
+At the same time, the adversary designates a subset of edges \(\advset_{t} \subseteq \edgeset\) to be ``open.''
+A node is considered to be influenced at time $t$ if and only if it is an element of $\sourceset_t$ or is reachable from $\sourceset_t$ via a path of open edges.
+Note that in the context of influence spreading, the open edges correspond to ties over which influence propagates in that round---importantly, influence only has an opportunity to be transmitted between individuals that interact in the network, but may not necessarily spread over a particular connection on a specific round.
+In the case when $G$ is an undirected graph, designating an edge to be open allows an influence campaign to spread in both directions.
 Furthermore, in the directed case, edges may exist in both directions between a given pair of nodes, in which case the adversary may designate both, one, or neither of the edges to be open.
-For an open edge set $A \subseteq \edgeset$ and infection source set $S \subseteq \vertexset$, we define $f(A,S)$ to be the fraction of vertices in the graph lying in the infected set.
+For an open edge set $A \subseteq \edgeset$ and influence seed set $S \subseteq \vertexset$, we define $f(A,S)$ to be the fraction of vertices in the graph lying in the influenced set.